Factor modelling for high-dimensional functional time series: Introduction

 For multivariate scalar time series $\{\bY_t\},$ the factor model (\ref{eq:model}) degenerates to the classical dynamic factor model $\bY_t = \bA \bX_t + \bvarepsilon_t,$ where two different types of model assumptions are considered in econometrics and statistics literature.
-One type of models assumes that each common factor has non-trivial contribution to $\{\bY_t\}$ while the idiosyncratic noise $\{\bvarepsilon_t\}$ is allowed to have weak cross-correlations and serial correlations \cite[]{chamberlain1982arbitrage,forni2000generalized,bai2002determining,stock2012,fan2013,fan2016}.
+One type of models assumes that each common factor has non-trivial contribution to $\{\bY_t\}$ while the idiosyncratic noise $\{\bvarepsilon_t\}$ is allowed to have weak cross-correlations and serial correlations.
+An incomplete list of the relevant references includes \cite{chamberlain1982arbitrage,forni2000generalized,bai2002determining,stock2012,fan2013,fan2019}.
 However, the rigorous definition of the common and idiosyncratic components in those factor models can only be established asymptotically when the dimension of $\bY_t$ tends to infinity.
-Another type of models assumes that the common factors accommodate all dynamics of $\{\bY_t\},$ thus making the idiosyncratic component white noise with no serial correlations but allowing substantial contemporary cross-correlation among it; see \cite{pena1987identifying,pan2008,lam2011estimation,lam2012} and extensions to matrix-valued time series \cite[]{wang2019,chen2019constrained} and tensor-valued time series \cite[]{chen2021}.
-For functional time series, the factor modelling remains less touched in the literature. \cite{hays2012functional} and \cite{kokoszka2015functional} considered functional dynamic factor models for univariate functional time series. \cite{gao2019high} adopted factor modelling techniques to predict high-dimensional functional time series by fitting a factor model to estimated scores obtained via dynamic functional principal component analysis \cite[]{hormann2015}.
-Following the framework in \cite{bai2002determining}, a recent manuscript of \cite{tavakoli2019factor} develops a high-dimensional functional factor model with scalar factors and functional factor loadings, which substantially differs from our model setup in (\ref{eq:model}).
+Another type of models assumes that the common factors accommodate all dynamics of $\{\bY_t\},$ thus making the idiosyncratic component white noise with no serial correlations but allowing substantial contemporary cross-correlation among it; see \cite{pena1987identifying,lam2011estimation,lam2012} and extensions to matrix-valued time series \cite[]{wang2019,chen2019constrained} and tensor-valued time series \cite[]{chen2021}.
+For functional time series, the factor modelling remains less touched in the literature. \cite{hays2012functional} considered functional dynamic factor models for univariate functional time series, where the functional factors do not depend on $t$ and the dynamics are modelled by scalar coefficients that follow Gaussian autoregressive processes. \cite{kokoszka2015functional} extended this model by allowing for dynamic functional factors, but both models are still resctried to the univariate case. \cite{gao2019high} adopted factor modelling techniques to predict high-dimensional functional time series by fitting a factor model to estimated scores obtained via eigenanalysis of the long-run covariance function.
+Compared to our model setup (\ref{eq:model}), \cite{hallin2023a} and \cite{tavakoli2023b} provide an alternative factor model formulation to tackle a rather different situation with scalar factors and functional factor loadings.
+Their methodology follows the framework in \cite{bai2002determining} and substantially differs from our estimation procedure.
+See detailed discussion in Section~\ref{sec:dis}.